mattdesl/bitframes-randao/README.md

 ## How it Works

-To create a fair raffle, I've decided to use a bit of cryptography and single leader election driven by Ethereum's Proof of Stake PREVRANDAO mechanism[^1].
-In Ethereum, each new block proposed to the network includes a PREVRANDAO field, which is a pseudo-random 256-bit integer[^2].
+To create a fair raffle, I've decided to use a bit of cryptography and single leader election driven by Ethereum's Proof of Stake RANDAO mechanism[^1].
+In Ethereum, each new block proposed to the network includes a `PREVRANDAO` field, which is a pseudo-random 256-bit integer[^2].
 This integer will be used as a seed to select the raffle winners randomly from the list of eligible users.

 The goal of this ceremony is to ensure that no single party, even myself, can significantly bias and influence the raffle results, and to ensure this can be verified after the fact using cryptography and math.